pragusga/sbf-bismit/DEPLOYMENT.md

 $ pip install whitenoise gunicorn dj-database-url psycopg2
 ```

-And in any web app framework, everytime you add/remove a dependencies, you need to update your package manager.
-Which in Python's case, the package manager is pip, and all the installed packages metadata are being tracked on your `requirements.txt` file.
+And as in any web app framework, everytime you add/remove a dependencies, you need to update your package manager.
+Which in Python's case, the package manager is `pip`, and all the installed packages metadata are being tracked on your `requirements.txt` file.

 So, you need to update your requirements.txt (since you just added new packages to your proejct's pip) by running the command below
 ```bash